 Although the physical outline of a German shepherd and a husky are pretty similar, their color can be very varied.
-Most strikingly, some Shepsky pups inherit their German shepherd parent’s dark coat and the bright blue eyes of their Siberian husky parent.
+Most strikingly, some Gerberian Shepsky pups inherit their Shepherd parent’s dark coat and the bright blue eyes of their Siberian husky parent.
 It really comes down to genetics and which is stronger of the parent breeds.

-However, German shepherds can range in color from silver to sable, black and white.
+However, German Shepherds can range in color from silver to sable, black and white.
 Siberian huskies can be white or red, as well as the usual two-tone color of a dark upper body and a pale underside.
-Because German Shepherds can carry both black and white genes, there’s a possibility that your GSD Husky Mix could have an all-white or all-black coat.
+Because shepherds can carry both black and white genes, there’s a possibility that your GSD Husky Mix could have an all-white or all-black coat.

 Also, during the spring and fall, your furry friend will “blow” his coat.
 That means he’ll undergo two very heavy shedding periods in line with the changing seasons.
 In spring, your dog will shed his thick, fluffy undercoat and replace it with a lighter, summer-weight coat.
-In fall, the lightweight coat is shed and replaced by a heavier undercoat in readiness for the cold winter weather.
+When fall start, the lightweight coat is shed and replaced by a heavier undercoat in readiness for the cold winter weather.